dfwood/latest-custom-post-type-updates/readme.txt

 Author URI:        http://davidwood.ninja/
 Author:            David Wood
 Donate link:       http://technicalmastermind.com/donate/
+License:           GPLv3
 Requires at least: 4.4
 Tested up to:      4.4
 Stable tag:        2.0.0

-Simple widgetized display of the latest posts in your custom post type.
-Also allows for easy filtered display of regular posts in a widget.
+Simple widget to display the latest posts from any post type!
+Has several advanced options as well!

 == Description ==
-= Simplicity at its finest! =
-This simple plugin adds a widget that allows for the display of recent posts in any custom post type.
-It functions almost identically to the built-in WordPress "Recent Posts" widget with the added option of letting you choose which post type it pulls from.
-Just add the "Latest Custom Post Type" widget to a widget area, give it a title, how many posts to show and what post type you want it to pull from.
-It's that easy!
+A simple widget that allows quick and easy display of posts from (nearly) any post type.
+It also has a set of advanced features:

+* Ability to show posts from multiple post types, in one widget
+* Can sort results by one or more criteria
+* Can display the date in any format you want
+* Developer filters for even more customization of output (requires use of PHP code)

-= Advanced Options =
+= Notice for versions older than 2.0 =
-While this plugin allows for quick and easy use, there are also LOADS of advanced features that site owners, designers, and developers will all enjoy.

-* Change how the posts are pulled (e.g. Publish date, modified date, meta keys)
-* Change how they are displayed (e.g. Pull by modified date, but show in alphabetical order)
-* Define custom text for when there are no posts to show (defaults to showing nothing)
-* Define custom CSS classes
-* Show post thumbnails with the option of a default thumbnail image and custom size
-* Show the post date/time or post modified date/time and specify the format
-* Show post excerpts, specifying the length and read more link text
-* Restrict posts by taxonomy and taxonomy terms
+I am not supporting versions older than 2.0 and the 2.0 release does not migrate widgets from older versions.

 = A word on support and additional features =
 Due to time constraints, I am not able to keep up with this plugin as much as I would like.
-If you want to help keep it up do date, feel free to create a pull request on the [GitHub repo](https://github.com/dfwood90/latest-cutom-post-type-updates)!
+If you want to help keep it up to date, feel free to create a pull request on the [GitHub repo](https://github.com/dfwood90/latest-custom-post-type-updates)!

 == Installation ==
 1. Copy the entire "latest-custom-post-type-updates" folder into your wp-content/plugins folder.
 2. Activate the plugin.
 3. Add the widget to a widget area and select your options.
-4. Get the latest custom post type updates on any page!
+4. See the latest post updates on any page!

 == Frequently Asked Questions ==
 = Can you add 'some feature' to the plugin? =
 I will only add features to the plugin that I deem as beneficial to my original purpose of the plugin and are general enough that they can be used by others in various situations.
-Also, due to time constraints, I may not have the time to add the feature myself.
-If you know how to code, feel free to create a pull request on my [GitHub repo](https://github.com/dfwood90/latest-cutom-post-type-updates) and I will review it and merge it in if I see it as beneficial.
+Also, due to time constraints, I may not have the time to add the feature myself (or it may take a long time).
+If you know how to code, feel free to create a pull request on my [GitHub repo](https://github.com/dfwood90/latest-custom-post-type-updates) and I will review it and merge it in if I see it as beneficial.
 Please follow [WordPress coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) when formatting code!

+tldr; I probably won't unless you write it yourself and do a pull request on the [GitHub repo](https://github.com/dfwood90/latest-custom-post-type-updates).

+= This plugin used to do "X", why doesn't it do that anymore? = When I rewrote the plugin, I tried to add support for new WordPress features that weren't available at the time previous versions were written.
+During that process, I tried to think through the best way to handle all the features and I decided some features would not be "officially" supported anymore.
+Some of them may make their way back into the plugin in the future while others can be added back via WordPress filters.
+Everything that was possible before should be possible now, but some of the older features now require some coding (since I am not "officially" supporting them).

+tldr; Because I took that feature out.
+The new filters can replicate that feature with some code.

 == Screenshots ==
 TODO!
 1. The widget configuration options
 2. The widget displaying the latest posts in a custom post type
 3. Advanced configuration options

+== WP Filters ==
+= `lcptu_wrapper_tag` =
+Allows changing of the wrapper tag that wraps all posts in the widget.
+By default it is a `<ul>` tag.
+Passes `$tag` (string, default is "ul") and `$sidebar_id` (string, id of the sidebar widget is being output in).

+= `lcptu_single_wrapper_tag` =
+Allows changing of the wrapper tag on individual posts in the widget.
+By default it is a `<li>` tag.
+Passes `$tag` (string, default is "li") and `$sidebar_id` (string, id of the sidebar widget is being output in).

+= `lcptu_single_wrapper_classes` =
+Runs during the loop.
+Allows changing the CSS classes applied to the wrapper of individual posts in the widget.
+Passes `$classes` (array, CSS classes that will be output) and `$sidebar_id` (string, id of the sidebar widget is being output in).

+= `lcptu_single_content_html` =
+Runs during the loop.
+Allows filtering the HTML markup for individual posts in the widget.
+Does not include the wrapper tag.
+Passes `$content` (string, HTML that will be output), `$sidebar_id` (string, id of the sidebar widget is being output in), and `$recent_posts` (WP_Query object containing posts that will be output in the widget).

 == Upgrade Notice ==
 = 2.0.0 =